-Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
+Reporting Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
 The Wildlife Exclusion Fencing Plans for Segments 1 and 4 were submitted and approved by the wildlife agencies, and installation and monitoring of wildlife exclusion fencing is ongoing.
 No CRLF / SFGS or sign of each species has been observed to date on the Project.
 BIO-1d: Implement western pond turtle avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
 No WPT or WPT sign have been observed to date on the Project.
 BIO-1e: Implement Townsend's big-eared bat, pallid bat, hoary bat, and fringed myotis avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities with the potential to disturb bats or their habitat.
-No special- status bats or sign have been observed to date on the Project.
+No special-status bats or sign have been observed to date on the Project.
 BIO-1f: Implement western burrowing owl avoidance measures. x x Ongoing Protocol surveys for Western Burrowing Owl have been conducted from April-July, in 2017, 2018, and 2019, at previously identified potentially suitable habitat locations.
 Note that all of these locations are in Construction Segment 4 (southern Santa Clara and San Jose).
 No Burrowing Owls have been observed during the surveys conducted to date.
 Survey reports for the 2017, 2018, and 2019 surveys have been submitted to the JPB for the project

-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
-In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, and if required, they occur no more than 7 days prior to the onset of construction activities.
-Surveys for the 2020 breeding season will commence in April 2020.
-BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x × Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
-No Nesting Bird and raptor Surveys occurred during this reporting period.
-Nesting Bird Surveys will recommence at the beginning of the 2020 nesting season (February 1, 2020).
+Reporting V4:4: aotic n Tim ine Mitigation Measure Pre- Post- Status Status Notes record.
+In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of construction activities.
+Surveys for the 2020 breeding season will commence in March 2020.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
+Nesting Bird Surveys recommenced this reporting period for the 2020 nesting season (February 1, 2020).
 As of the end of the reporting period, there are no active nests observed on the Project.
-BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
+BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. х x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
 No special-status species or other potentially sensitive biological resources were observed.
 The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
-BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
-No Monarch butterfly overwintering sites have
+BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x х Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
+No Monarch butterfly overwintering sites have been observed on the Project to date.